amacfie/amacfie.github.io/_posts/2016-03-15-link-skeet-data-types.md

 ---
 layout: post
-title: Link of the day
+title: "Link of the day: Jon Skeet speaks"
 ---

 Jon Skeet on the tricky edge cases that can show up with basic data types